How hard is the real estate test?

 What is the hardest part of the real estate exam?

-Math questions are among most students’ most challenging parts of the real estate exam because they are technical and applied.
+Math questions are among students’ most challenging parts of the real estate exam because they are technical and applied.
 Real estate math questions require accuracy, knowledge of formulas, and application of the formulas in a real-world scenario, whereas theoretical questions do not.

 Commission, property tax, and amortization calculations require a strong understanding of numbers and the ability to translate word problems.
 This section can be overwhelming for those who are insecure about their math skills or haven’t done many of these types of calculations.